 It is important to note that there are many different types of Hybrid Wichurana available, and they all have their own unique characteristics; this makes them a popular option for people who want beautiful flowering bushes in the garden!

-Shrub roses , also known as tough roses, are typically not very large and have a bushy shape with many blooms at the end of each stem.
+Shrub roses , also known as tough roses, or English roses, are typically not very large and have a bushy shape with many blooms at the end of each stem.

 Some rose enthusiasts mistakenly call these “Rugosa” plants because they don’t bloom every year like other types do – instead Rugosas flower sporadically over several seasons in their lifetime!

 So there you have it.
-It is truly mind boggling with all the complexity.
+It is truly mind-boggling with all the complexity.
+Roses are usually not seen by the average person as having all this classification complexity.

 Not every expert agrees on just one method of classifying roses.
 However, the system that seems to work the best is the one created by the American Rose Society.
 This may be why the American Rose Society’s rose classification method is used by the majority of the world’s rosarians.